Goan Catholics

-Goan Catholics (Goenchem Katholik) are an ethno-religious community of Indian Christians belonging to the Latin Church of the Catholic Church from the Goa state, in the southern part of the Konkan region along the west coast of India.
+Goan Catholics (Goenchem Katholik) are an ethno-religious community adhering to the Latin Rite of the Catholic Church from the Goa state, in the southern part of the Konkan region along the west coast of India.
 They are Konkani people and speak the Konkani language.

-Missionary activities followed soon after the Portuguese conquest of Goa as Pope Nicholas V had enacted the Papal bull of Romanus Pontifex in AD 1455, according to which the patronage for propagation of the Christian faith in the East Indies was granted to the Portuguese crown.
+Missionary activities followed soon after the Portuguese conquest of Goa.
+Pope Nicholas V had enacted the Papal bull of Romanus Pontifex in AD 1455, according to which the patronage of the Christian faith in the East Indies, was granted to the Portuguese crown.

-Their culture is an amalgam of Konkani and Portuguese cultures, with the latter having a more dominant role because Goa, Damaon & Diu had been ruled by Portugal from AD 1510–1961.
+Their culture is an amalgam of Konkani and Portuguese cultures, with the latter having a more important role because Goa, Daman and Diu had been ruled by Portugal from AD 1510–1961.
 The notion of Goan identity as a distinct culture among other Luso-Asians or Luso-Indian cultures was forged into India after the annexation of Goa and Damaon in 1961.

 The Goan Catholic diaspora is concentrated in the Persian Gulf countries; the Lusophone world, especially Portugal, Brazil, Mozambique, and Zanzibar; the European Union countries; and the Anglophone world, especially the United Kingdom, the United States of America, Canada, Australia, and New Zealand.

 Ethnic identity

-Christian adherents to the Roman Catholic Church who originate from the present state of Goa, a region on the west coast of India, and their descendants are generally referred to as Goan Catholics.
+Christian adherents to the Catholic Church who originate from the present state of Goa, a region on the west coast of India, and their descendants are generally referred to as Goan Catholics.
 A majority of Goan Catholics belong to the Konkani ethnicity while a smaller proportion are Luso-Indians.
 Goan Catholics played a pivotal role in the formation of the state of Goa and in designating their native language Konkani as a scheduled language of India.
 Diaspora communities in anglophone countries usually speak English as their first language while regarding Konkani as their ancestral language.
 Some upper class Catholic families in Goa spoke Portuguese as their primary language prior to 1961.